 If the Applicant was in the US Military, Coast Guard or Officer Training between their 18th and 26th birthday they are not required to register and their DD-214 Military Separation Record is the documentation.
-However, please note: If at any time between their 18th and 26th birthday the Applicant was not in the Job Military, Coast Guard or Officer Training, then they were required to register, and the exemption does for apply.
-If the Applicant did not
+However, please note: If at any time between their 18th and 26th birthday the Applicant was not in the US Military, Coast Guard or Officer Training, then they were required to register, and the exemption does not apply.
+If the Applicant did not register, then follow the requirements for documenting under "Required to Register and Did Not."